Health Services

 If you have any questions or concerns about your child’s health, do not hesitate to contact your school nurse.
 In addition to the programs listed here, the school nurse also provides health teaching and counseling, works closely with students experiencing disabilities, attends PET meetings where health is a concern and acts as a health education resource person.
 Your school nurse may be reached by calling the District Health Office at 207-785-2277, Ext.224, or their school directly.

-The RSU 40 School Health Team is made up of Andrew Russ, M.D., our school physician; Sherri Vail, RN, Michele Cooney, RN, Heather Emerson, RN, and Miranda Jandreau, RN, our school nurses; Nancy Vannah, our school health secretary located at the District Health Office; as well as our school health aides, DeAnn Vigue and Gwen Waltz.
+The RSU 40 School Health Team is made up of Andrew Russ, M.D., our school physician; Sherri Vail, RN, Michele Cooney, RN, Heather Emerson, RN, and Miranda Jandreau, RN, our school nurses; Sarah Whytock, our school health secretary located at the District Health Office; as well as our school health aides, DeAnn Vigue and Gwen Waltz.

 Recommendations about health matters and an annual review of our school health policies come from the RSU 40 Medical Advisory Committee (members listed below).